 - View Response ID: Must be paired with View Survey Results.
-Allows the user to view the Response ID, a unique ID assigned to every individual response.
+Allows the user to view the response ID, a unique ID assigned to every individual response.

-- View Restricted Data: In the Data tab, disabling this permission censors the IP Address, Location Latitude, and Location Longitude information in the Data Table export.
+- View Restricted Data: In the Data tab, disabling this permission censors the IP Address, Location Latitude, and Location Longitude information in the data export.
 When enabled and combined with Manage Participants, this permission allows your collaborator to also see who is finished and who is not.
 Otherwise, all participants display as “Not Completed.”

 - Use Triggers: Allows the user to use the update person trigger.

 - Edit Survey: This permission gives the user full access to the Survey tab.
 However, if you click Details, you can choose which features the collaborator has access to.

 - Edit Surveys: Allows the user to edit the survey via the Survey tab.
 This includes access to the survey flow, survey options, and survey tools.